tylim88/Firelord/README.md

 - auto generate `updatedAt` and`createdAt` timestamp.
   - auto update `updatedAt` server timestamp to **update** operation.
   - auto add `createdAt` and `updatedAt` server timestamp to **create** and **set** operation.
-- finally, type complicated data type like nested object, nested array, object array, array object and all their operations!!
-Read [object typing](#-object-typing) for more info.
+- finally, type complex data type like nested object, nested array, object array, array object and all their operations regardless of their nesting level!!
+Read [Complex Data Typing](#-complex-data-typing) for more info.
   ![flatten object](img/flattenObject.png)
 - preventing user from chain `offset` after `offset`(reduce mistake, however cannot guarantee there is only 1 offset till the end of chain).
 - preventing user from chain `limit` or `limit to last` after `limit` or `limit to last`(reduce mistake, however cannot guarantee there is only 1 limit or limit to last till the end of chain).